yossisp/spektor.dev/content/blog/spring-modulith/index.md

 ```
 >The `complete(…)` method creates functional gravity in the sense that it attracts related functionality and thus interaction with Spring beans defined in other application modules.

-This means that in order to test `OrderManagement` its dependencies must be available as well either as real instances or mocked.
-Spring events can be used to decouple the functionality:
+This means that in order to test `OrderManagement` its dependencies must be available either as real instances or mocked.
+Spring events can be used to decouple these dependencies:
 ```java
 @Service
 @RequiredArgsConstructor